bevry-archive/documentation/bevry/01-community/coding-standards.html.md

 With the use of Bevry's [base files](https://github.com/bevry/base) it is very easy to bootstrap a new project, and have compilation handled.

 The biggest complaint we hear about the use of CoffeeScript is that it reduces contributors.
-We feel this is faulty argument.
+We disagree.
 Here's why:

-**The Rule of Generation** (from the [Unix Philosophy](http://en.wikipedia.org/wiki/Unix_philosophy)): Developers should avoid writing code by hand and instead write abstract high-level programs that generate code.
-This rule reduces humans errors and saves time.

 **JavaScript** forces you to either: